|DATE||384th BG Mission #||8th AF Mission #||384th PRIMARY TARGET|

 Location: Anklam, Germany

-Aircraft Factories Attacked: The 384th Bombardment Group (H) put up 21 Flying Fortresses as part of the 41st Combat Bombardment Wing for today's mission.
+Aircraft Factories Attacked: The 384th Bombardment Group (H) put up 21 Flying Fortresses as the High Group of the 41st Combat Bombardment Wing, which led the 1st Air Task Force on today's mission.
 They pounded one source of enemy air strength, the aircraft factories at Anklam, with excellent results under perfect bombing conditions.

 Maj.
 Ketelsen, Group Leader: 'Fifteen fighters attacked at 1035 for ten minutes, halfway through Denmark, but no fighters or flak from there to target.
 After leaving the target, Ju-88s, ME's, and FW-190s attacked for two hours.
 Flew too close to Rostock and its heavy intense flak on way home.
 Thirty minutes after the two hour attack ended, 60 miles off the Frisian Islands, FW-190s attacked the wing following the 41st wing.
 Low clouds forced the group up so that it came home apart from other groups.'